 Tax preparers/tax accountants take the information provided by the bookkeeper and accountant and make necessary tax adjustments, file returns, prepare quarterly tax estimates of liability in order to make payments, and provide strategic guidance on ways to reduce tax liabilities or deal with losses.

 3. Communicate early and often

 A clean, open line of communication among members of your finance team is essential.
 If there is no communication:

 - expenses are more likely to be miscategorized

 - fixed assets might be booked as direct expenses, which leads to a misleading financial statement

 - contributions from owners may be booked as income, as opposed to a loan/contribution from the owner

 - there may be credit cards or loans that exist that we are unaware of, thus leading to companies missing out on deductions

 Chris Kliczinski has an extensive tax and accounting background spanning nearly 20 years with the majority of those years (16) being in public tax and also 4 years in the private sector internally for a multi-location, multi entity organization as their Controller/CFO.
-I specialize in being able to take care of all of a client’s needs from the bookkeeping aspect to the accounting, to tax planning and ultimately leading to the tax returns and along with that, help educate the client so they understand their financials and how to use them to effectively run their business daily.
+He specializes in being able to take care of all of a client’s needs from the bookkeeping aspect to the accounting, to tax planning and ultimately leading to the tax returns.
+Along with that, he helps educate the client so they understand their financials and how to use them to effectively run their business daily.